monero-project/monero/docs/LEVIN_PROTOCOL.md

 # Levin Protocol
-This is a document explaining the current design of the levin protocol, as used by Monero.
+This is a document explaining the current design of the Levin protocol, as used by Monero.
 The protocol is largely inherited from cryptonote, but has undergone some changes.